Summary of Policy

 - Procedures are to be fair, both in substance and in perception, to all persons concerned and to the College community.

 - Both the complainant and respondent will be given an equal opportunity to be heard, to provide a statement, documentation and other evidence, and to suggest the names of other persons who they believe might have relevant information.
-The complainant and respondent will be provided access (equally) to relevant information and documents once the investigative file is complete
+The complainant and respondent will be provided access (equally) to relevant information and documents once the investigative file is complete.

 - The investigation shall be completed as promptly as possible and in most cases in less than 60 working days from receipt of the original complaint.
 However, some investigations may not be completed in this timeframe due to the nature and extent of the allegations or other extenuating circumstances.
-In the event the investigation cannot be completed within 60 days, the parties would be notified in writing.
+In the event the investigation cannot be completed within 60 days, the parties will be notified in writing.

-- Following completion of the review described in paragraph 8, the Title IX Coordinator (or designee) shall recommend appropriate action in accordance with the provisions of this policy and other applicable College policies and procedures.
-In the case of a staff respondent, the written report of findings and the Title IX Coordinator’s recommendations shall be submitted to the appropriate AEC member(s) for the department or unit where the complainant and respondent are located.
-Final decisions in cases where a staff employee is the respondent shall be made by the Executive Vice President.In cases where a faculty member or other instructional employee is the respondent, final decisions shall be made by the Provost.
-If the proposed action by the Provost includes dismissal of a faculty member, the matter will be referred to the process described in the Faculty Handbook under Termination for Cause.The decisions and recommended actions of the Executive Vice President and the Provost will be communicated in writing to the Title IX Coordinator and to the complainant and the respondent.
+- In the case of a staff respondent, the written report of findings, using the preponderance of evidence standard, and the Title IX Coordinator’s recommendations shall be submitted to the appropriate Administrative Executive Committee (AEC) member(s) for the department or unit where the complainant and respondent are located.
+Final decisions in cases where a staff employee is the respondent shall be made by the Executive Vice President.In cases where a faculty member or other instructional employee is the respondent, final decisions shall be made by the Provost and Dean of the College.
+If the proposed action by the Provost and Dean of the College includes dismissal of a faculty member, the matter will be referred to the process described in the Faculty Handbook under Termination for Cause.The decisions and recommended actions of the Executive Vice President and the Provost and Dean of the College will be communicated in writing to the Title IX Coordinator and to the complainant and the respondent.

 It is a violation of this policy for anyone (individual or group) to retaliate against anyone who makes a report or brings a complaint under this policy or who cooperates with or otherwise participates in the investigation or resolution of a complaint under this policy.
 This includes, but is not limited to, bullying and harassment through electronic media as well as in person.
 Allegheny College will take steps to prevent retaliation and will also take strong responsive action if the College finds that retaliation has occurred.